clean-code-craft-tcq-1/test-for-analytics-sembooooo/README.md

 A PDF report of the analysis must be stored every week.
 Notification must be sent when a new report is available.

+### doubt in the above requirements
+CSV file is generated and stored every month but PDF is stored every week.
+Moreover PDF is generated every week after analysing CSV file that is only generated over a month.
+Is that a typo over there ? or is that voluntarily written like that ? or Am i missing something ?

 ## Tasks

 ### List Dependencies